spotify/dbeam/README.md

 ## Requirements

-DBeam is built on top of [Scio][scio] and supports both Scala 2.12 and 2.11.
+DBeam is built on top of [Apache Beam SDK](https://beam.apache.org/) and supports both Scala 2.12 and 2.11.

 To include DBeam library in a SBT project add the following in build.sbt: